ayellapragada/devlog/plugins/README.md

-# plugins
+# Plugins

 Plugin implementations for devlog.

+Plugins here add extra functionality, for exmple summarizing, or processing or exporting in some way.

 ## Overview

 This directory contains concrete plugin implementations that extend devlog with additional functionality.

 Plugins run as background processes in the daemon and can add AI-powered features, integrations, and automated workflows.

 ## Available Plugins